 The Light before Dark: Rabbi Meir Shapiro

-Rabbi Meir Shapiro, better known as the Lubliner Rav, did not have children – but the ideas he transformed into reality for the betterment of Torah Jewry are an unending legacy of light.
+Another one of the most famous rabbis in history who left a legacy for generations was Rabbi Meir Shapiro, better known as the Lubliner Rav, Although he did not have children – but the ideas he transformed into reality for the betterment of Torah Jewry are an unending legacy of light.

 A child prodigy from a prominent line of rabbanim, Rabbi Meir Shapiro always saw darkness, challenge, and void as opportune places for light.
 In his opening address as the Rav of Lublin, Rav Meir emotionally thanked his mother for sacrificing so much because of the potential Torah she saw in him – and then told all the mothers of Lublin assembled there that they too, deserved a mazel tov: Their sacrifices in difficult moments of childrearing would surely one day produce scholars and rabbanim as well.